zydtiger/LearnForge/README.md

 - org.electronjs.Electron2.BaseApp

 In order to find out the required version, take a look at the flatpak entry of [builder config](./src-electron/electron-builder.yml).

+### Electron (MacOS)

+Every step is the same as the Linux version, except you would need to run `yarn build:electron --mac` instead when building the app.

 ### Browser Only (Any Platform)